bobbydilley/rominfo/README.md

 ## Usage

-Simply pass a file path to the `romident` command and you will see all of the information about the rom:
+Simply pass a file path to the `rominfo` command and you will see all of the information about the rom:

 ```
-$ romident FZeroAx.bin
+$ rominfo FZeroAx.bin
 System:       Triforce
 Game ID:      SBGG
 Manufacturer: SEGA CORPORATION